clolsonus/madesigner/README.md

 of hardware.
 Others can summarize what this means better than I can, but "open source" fabrication includes open-source designs, open-source manufacturing machines, open-source 3d models.
-There is still a cost to physically produce a part and distrubute it, but the goal is to apply community open-source development and improvement techniques to part design and production.
+There is still a cost to physically produce a part and distribute it, but the goal is to apply community open-source development and improvement techniques to part design and production.
 The end goal is to lower costs and make the whole process more accessible and more possible for